October 21, 2022

 The passages above use the same Hebrew word yāṣā' ("bring [brought] forth") to describe God using the earth as a means to create the various plant and animal life.
-This does not convey "supernatural and immediate" creative acts as Mr. Ham would like us to believe.
+This does not convey "immediate" creative acts as Mr. Ham would like us to believe.
 If Moses wanted his readers to believe that God created the first plants and animals instantaneously, mature and fully formed, he could have used the Hebrew 'ôṯ ("sign" or "miracle"), which he used in Exodus 4:8 in regard to his hand becoming leprous and then whole again in a matter of seconds, apart from an intermediate process.
-Neither is the Hebrew reḡaʿ found therein, which denotes "a very short space of time", which Moses uses in Numbers 16:21 when God tells him to separate from the wicked congregation in the wilderness so that God could "consume them in a moment."
-Thus, the passages support the idea of God using his natural laws to guide the evolutionary process, while dismissing the YEC argument of an instantaneous appearing of the first plants and land animals out of thin air.
+Neither is the Hebrew reḡaʿ found therein, which denotes "a very short space of time", which Moses uses in Numbers 16:21 when God tells him to separate himself from the wicked congregation in the wilderness so that God could "consume them in a moment."
+Thus, the passages support the idea of God using his natural laws to intimately (Gen 1:2, Job 34:14) guide the evolutionary process, while dismissing the YEC argument of an instantaneous appearing of the first plants and land animals out of thin air.

 In the following section, we shall see that key words and phrases absent in the creation narratives of the first man and birds also support the concept of an evolutionary process guided by God's natural laws.